cward-dev/dev10-program-classwork/week-05/dont-wreck-my-house/README.md

 ## Tasks

-// Note: My times seem ex
+// Note: My estimated times seem very optimistic.
+We will see how they go (and try to give ourselves plenty of time to play catch up as we go)

 ### Total Time to Complete
   * Estimated Time: 29 hours (before stretch goals)